Sign in or Register

 Description

-Hotsprings are a rare attraction located about one mile south of the airstrip.
+Hotsprings - a rare attraction located about one mile south of the airstrip.
 From the airstrip walk south toward the cabins and cross the bridge on Lower Loon Creek, and follow the trail for about a mile.
 The pool is about 3'-4' deep and 10' by 20' wide.
 The temp is approximately 120 degrees.

-The main Middle Fork trail goes north about 25 miles to its confluence with Big Creek.
+Hiking - The main Middle Fork trail goes north about 25 miles to its confluence with Big Creek.
 A nice hike with views all along the way is north to Hospital Bar, a hike of about 3 miles from the airstrip.
 Hospital Bar is on the opposite side of the river and not accessible from the trail.
 Another hike is south up Loon Creek to Benet pack bridge, a distance of about 2.5 miles from the airstrip or about 1.5 miles north of the hot tub (from the airstrip, follow the directions above under "hotsprings").
 The views of Loon Creek canyon/gorge are fantastic.
 The main Middle Fork trail goes south for many miles.
 A nice hike with good views all along the way is south to the pack bridge crossing the Middle Fork, about 2 - 3 miles from the airstrip.
 Although the Middle Fork trail continues on, a second trail heading south picks up at the bridge but on the other side of the river, paralleling the Middle Fork trail.
 Either trial has great views heading south.

 Runway